jonnonz1/nz-statute-book/acts/public/1988/securities-markets-act-1988.md

 **Disclosure orders**

-### 42P When Court may make disclosure orders
+### 42P When court may make disclosure orders
-The Court may, on application by the FMA or any other person, make a disclosure order if it is satisfied that a person has contravened—
+The court may, on application by the FMA or any other person, make a disclosure order if it is satisfied that a person has contravened—
   (a) a continuous disclosure obligation or exemption:
   (b) a substantial holding disclosure obligation or exemption:
-  (c) an investment advisers' or brokers' disclosure obligation or exemption.
+  (c)
   (d) an unsolicited offer obligation or exemption.

 ### 42Q Terms of disclosure orders